Barrel Files

 }

 The () => import() function is only called when you actually use that controller in a route.
 Until then, the controller module is never loaded.
-This means barrel files have zero performance impact—controllers are still loaded on-demand, exactly as they would be with direct imports.
+This means barrel files have zero performance impact.
+Controllers are still loaded on-demand, exactly as they would be with direct imports.

 Disabling barrel files

 If you prefer not to use barrel files, you can disable their generation through the adonisrc.ts configuration file.
+The generation is managed using the init assembler hook.

 import { defineConfig } from '@adonisjs/core/app'